-Will a virgin forget her jewelry, a bride her veils?
+Will a virgin forget her jewelr people have forgotten me for y, a bride her veils?
 Of course not!
-Yet my people have forgotten me for days without number!

-Or what man is there among you, of whom his son will ask for a loaf of bread, but he will give him a stone?
-(Matthew 7:9 ULT)

-Or what man is there among you, of whom his son will ask for a loaf of bread, but he will give him a stone?
+Yet my r days without number!
+Or what man is there among you, of whom his son will ask for a loaf of bread, but he will gi him a stone?
+(Matthew 7:9 ULT) you, of whom his son will ask for a loaf of stone?
 None of you would do that!
 (2) Change the rhetorical question to a statement or exclamation.
 What is the kingdom of God like, and what can I compare it to?
 It is like a mustard seed.
-(Luke 13:18-19a ULT)

-This is what the kingdom of God is like.
-It is like a mustard seed ...

-Are you insulting the high priest of God?
-(Acts 23:4b ULT) (Acts 23:4 ULT)

-You should not insult God's high priest!
+(Luke 13:18-19a ULT) This is what the kingdom of F God is like.
+It is like a mustard seed Are you insulting the high priest of God?
+(Acts 23:4b ULT) (Acts 23:4 ULT) You should not insult God's high priest!
 Why did I not die when I came out from the womb?
-(Job 3:11a ULT)

-I wish I had died when I came out from the womb!
+(Job 3:11a ULT) I wish I had died when I car ne out from the womb!
 And how has this happened to me that the mother of my Lord should come to me?
-(Luke 1:43 ULT)

-How wonderful it is that the mother of my Lord has come to me!
+(Luk 1:43 ULT) How wonderful it is that the e mother of my Lord has come to me!
 (3) Change the rhetorical question to a statement, and then follow it with a short question.
 Do you not still rule the kingdom of Israel?
-(1 Kings 21:7b ULT)

-You still rule the kingdom of Israel, do you not?
+(1 Kings 21:7b ULT) You still rule the kingdom of I srael, do you not?
 (4) Change the form of the question so that it communicates in your language what the orignal speaker communicated in his.
 Or what man is there among you, of whom his son will ask for a loaf of bread, but he will give him a stone?
-(Matthew 7:9 ULT)

-If your son asks you for a loaf of bread, would you give him a stone?
+(Matthew 7:9 ULT) If your son asks you for a load f of bread, would you give him a stone?
 Will a virgin forget her jewelry, a bride her veils?
 Yet my people have forgotten me for days without number!
-(Jeremiah 2:32 ULT)

-What virgin would forget her jewelry, and what bride would forget her veils?
-Yet my people have forgotten me for days without number
+(Jeremiah 2:32 ULT) er jewelry, and what bride would forget e forgotten me for days without number